isotoma/jungle/README.rst

 Terminology
 ===========

+  Release Directory
+    The directory containing the version directories.

   Parent
-    The directory containing the version directories.
-It may also contain other directories, but these should not be valid StrictVersion version numbers.
+    The directory containing the release directory.

   Head
     The most recent version present in the parent.